 Committees of the Board

-The Board Chair appoints one trustee to chair each of the committees for a term of one year, and one vice chair to serve for a one-year term.
+The Board Chair appoints one trustee to chair each of the committees for a term of one year.
 Standing committees of the Board of Trustees are appointed by the Chair of the Board, and they include the following:

 - Academic and Student Affairs